 DAY 2: GET YOURSELF A GUIDE - GUIDED HIKES

 The experienced hiking guides of Banff and Lake Louise are like translators – keepers of the key to the ways of the mountains.
-A guided hike with Great Divide Nature Interpretation, Banff Hiking Company, or Canadian Rockies Alpine Hiking will provide you with invaluable knowledge about flora, fauna, safety and making the most of your time on the trails.
+A guided hike with White Mountain Adventures, Banff Hiking Company, or Canadian Rockies Alpine Hiking will provide you with invaluable knowledge about flora, fauna, safety and making the most of your time on the trails.

 DAY 3: PRACTICE THE LANGUAGE - STANLEY GLACIER

 Making Banff your basecamp means your newfound hiking knowledge will stay as sharp as the peaks around you.
 With new insights in mind, head up the Highway 93 South to the Stanley Glacier trailhead.
 This 10 km hike will take you through wildly varying terrain, from wooded paths to a landscape shaped by wildfire and a final rocky route where ancient sea fossils are known to be found.